 Taxpayers, if they qualify, among many other options, can pursue a Compromise with the Minnesota Department of Revenue if they cannot pay their taxes in full.
 Not all taxpayers qualify but this option allows taxpayers to pay less than they owe.
-Commonly known as an Offer in Compromise with the IRS and most other states, a Compromise as defined by the Department of Revenue is a written agreement to settle a tax debt for less than the full amount due.
+Commonly known as an Offer in Compromise with the IRS and most other states, a Compromise as defined by the Department of Revenue is a written agreement to settle a tax liability for less than the full amount due.
 Further, MDOR states generally that they may accept a Compromise when it is in the state’s best interest.

 How to Apply for a Compromise

-For tax liabilities that were jointly filed, either both taxpayers fill out the application and MDOR uses the assets and income of both taxpayers in determining the ability to pay or one of the taxpayers request a separation of tax liability before applying.
+For tax liabilities that were jointly filed, either both taxpayers fill out the application and MDOR uses the assets and income of both taxpayers in determining the ability to pay, or one of the taxpayers requests a separation of tax liability before applying.
 To request a Compromise with the Department of Revenue the taxpayer must submit a Compromise Application, with requested supporting documentation.
 Specifically, the application includes a Compromise Questionnaire and an individual financial statement or Form 58C.
 Because of the complexity in applying for a Compromise, taxpayers should work with a licensed tax professional that has experience applying for Compromises.
 Understand that sometimes a Revenue Collection Officer may contact the taxpayer to talk about any documentation submitted.
 Taxpayers who file the Compromise application taxpayers must agree to pay a $250 nonrefundable application payment, which is applied to the taxpayer’s tax liabilities regardless of whether the application is approved.

 Financial Documentation MDOR Reviews

-The Department of Revenue requires taxpayers to show where all household income comes from and who pays the household expenses, including members of the household who may not be liable for the tax debt.
+The Department of Revenue requires taxpayers to show where all household income comes from and who pays the household expenses, including members of the household who may not be liable for the tax liability.
 Taxpayers should include supporting documentation such as: